 Or you can wrap some mini pom pom trim around your jean’s Christmas trees.

 I love both the decorated and plain DIY Christmas trees.
-All the shades of indigo and interesting textures on the tree look great.
+The indigo shades and interesting textures on the trees look great.
 They would look lovely on a mantle or as a table decoration.
 I like having a mini forest of these trees in different sizes.

-You could make the denim trees on a Christmas tablescape as a place card holder.
-If the whole tree in denim is a bit much for you, then you can make the bases in denim, like with these tartan trees.
+You could make the denim trees on a Christmas tablescape as place card holders.
+If the whole tree is in denim, it is a bit much for you; you can make the bases in denim, like with these tartan trees.

-You can also make denim ornaments to hang on your Christmas trees; check out these fabric star ornaments with denim tassels.
+You can also make denim ornaments to hang on your Christmas trees.
+Check out these fabric star ornaments with denim tassels.
+If you have some jean belt loops and seams left over, try one of these denim medallion ornaments.

 If you aren’t afraid of using denim in your upcycled Christmas decorations, you should check out the denim Christmas decorations here.